WI Dept. of Revenue looking to return $750 million and other strange items

 "In my case, it appears just to be an insurance check," said John Leiber, Wisconsin State Treasurer.

-"My son back a couple of years ago had a dividend check that he never cashed," said Secretary Barca.
+"My son back a couple of years ago had a dividend check that he never cashed," Secretary Barca said.

 Money is not the only property the state is looking to return, there are some strange items.

 "We have a set of teeth.
-Anybody want to claim?" laughed Secretary Barca.
+Anybody want to claim?"
+Secretary Barca laughed.

 Money, teeth, or otherwise, officials hope these new legislative revisions will help return property faster.